Hawaiian crow: Distribution and habitat

-The Hawaiian crow was also preyed on by rats and the small Asian mongooses (Herpestes javanicus).
+The Hawaiian crow was also preyed on by rats and the small Asian mongooses (Urva auropunctata).
 Feral cats that introduced Toxoplasma gondii to the birds can also prey on chicks that are unable to fly.
 As of 2012, the Hawaiian crow's current population is 114 birds, the vast majority of which are in Hawaiian reserves.

 Behavior

 Diet

 The omnivorous Hawaiian crow is a generalist species, eating various foods as they become available.
-The main portion of their diet, and 50% of their feeding activity is spent foraging on trunks, branches, and foliage for invertebrates such as isopods, land snails, and arachnids.
+The main portion of their diet and 50% of their feeding activity is spent foraging on trunks, branches, and foliage for invertebrates such as isopods, land snails, and arachnids.
 They feed in a woodpecker fashion, flaking bark and moss from trunks or branches to expose hidden insects, foraging mostly on ohia and koa, the tallest and most dominant trees in their habitats.
 Fruits are the second most dominant component in the Hawaiian crow's diet.
 The crows often collect kepau and olapa fruit clusters.
 Although hoawa and alani fruits have hard outer coverings, crows continue to exert energy prying them open.
-Passerine nestlings and eggs are consumed most frequently in April and May, during their breeding season.
-Other prey include red-billed leiothrix, Japanese white-eye, Hawaiʻi ʻamakihi, ʻIʻiwi, ‘elepaio, and ʻapapane.
+Passerine Nestlings and eggs are consumed most frequently in April and May, during their breeding season.
+Other prey include red-billed leiothrix, Japanese white-eye, Hawaiʻi ʻamakihi, ʻIʻiwi, ʻelepaio, and ʻapapane.
 The ʻalalā also commonly forages on flowers, especially from February through May.
-Nectar to feed the young are obtained from the ohia flower, oha kepau, and purple poka during the nestling period.
+Nectar to feed the young is obtained from the ohia flower, oha kepau, and purple poka during the nestling period.
 Crows also foraged various plant parts, including the flower petals of kolea, koa, and mamane.
 The palila is the only other Hawaiian bird known to eat flower petals.
 The ʻalalā only occasionally forages on the ground, but only for a limited amount of time for risk of predators.